PlanetDestroyyer/Breast-Cancer-Classidication-using-Machine-Learning/README.md

     https://github.com/PlanetDestroyyer/Breast-Cancer-Classidication-using-Machine-Learning.git
     ```

-2. Open and run the `breast_cancer_detection.ipynb` notebook in Jupyter or any compatible environment.
+2. Open and run the `Breast Cancer Classidication using Machine Learning.ipynb` notebook in Jupyter or any compatible environment.

 Model Evaluation
 ----------------